sushidev-team/print-api/README.md

 {
     "url": "http://orf.at",
     "filename": "my-wished-filename",
+    "postBackWait": true,
     "postBackUrl": "http://where-should-it-be-posted",
-    "postBackBody": "{}", // String cause form data does not accept json "token": "CUSTOM AUTH-TOKEN" // Provide a valid authentication key if you do not want to use the JWT Authentication }
+    "postBackBody": "{}",
+    "token": "CUSTOM AUTH-TOKEN"
+}
 ```

+#### url

+Provide the url of the page you want to be tranformed to a pdf document.

+#### filename

+If you do not provide a filename (without the extension) a uuid will be used as filename.
+Please choose a unique string otherwise you potentially overwrite documents (name conflicts).

+#### postBackUrl

+If you provide a postBackUrl the api will try to post the document to the given url.

+#### postBackBody

+Provide a string of data you wanna send back to the url.
+Please be aware that only string (NOT json) is supported.

+#### postBackWait
+Default: true

+Provide a boolean value if you want to wait for the complete answer of the postBackProcess.

+If set to false the return value "uploaded" will always be false.

 ### [GET] /api/browse/:id